 This gave George Washington the night to secretly get 9,000 men to safety and keep his army intact.
 He ordered every available boat to be taken and used to get his army across the East River.
 Working through rain and darkness, the oarsmen in the boats crossed the river multiple times to deliver soldiers across to the other side.
 The only problem was that a large part of the Continental Army remained in Brooklyn as the sun rose.
 These men likely would have been killed or captured if they did not cross the river, losses the Americans could not afford.

 However, a final fortune smiled down on the Americans from Above.
 A heavy fog settled over the area and the rest of the Continental Army was able to conceal their movements from the British.
-As the fog lifted, the British were left in bewilderment as they realized the Continental Army was gone.
+As the fog lifted, the British were left bewildered as they realized the Continental Army was gone.

 Without a few hundred tenacious soldiers, a lack of wind, and some heavy fog, there may have never been a United States of America.

-1. That is crazy to think about that the United states might of not been here just because of some fog, but i’m glad it was there.
+That is crazy to think about that the United states might of not been here just because of some fog, but i’m glad it was there.

-2. I wish more Americans knew our history.
+I wish more Americans knew our history.
 Perhaps then they would show more love of country.
 I am studying the American Revolution because I care.
 I am watching “The Revolutionary War – narrated by Charles Kuralt (Full Documentary).
 The whole revolution itself and our victory was beyond miraculous … going against the strongest power in the world … mostly alone.
 But I think we had the Hand of God in tbis endeavor.

-1. There are a several books you will enjoy- “The Light and the Glory” by Peter Marshall and David Manuel, “The American Covenant” by Marshall Foster, and a book that every America, especially those in school, should read- Barry Goldwater’s “Conscience of a Conservative”.
+There are a several books you will enjoy- “The Light and the Glory” by Peter Marshall and David Manuel, “The American Covenant” by Marshall Foster, and a book that every America, especially those in school, should read- Barry Goldwater’s “Conscience of a Conservative”.
 Thank you for your comment- you’re right… btw- I have traced my ancestry (Blackshear) all the way back to Scotland.
 M

 first ancestor born in the colonies was born in 1708 in what is now Delaware.
 His son served with Washington in the Continental Army during our revolution

-3. So many perilous, and most would say, miraculous incidences and endeavors occurred during the American Revolution that I am compelled to think some otherworldly will joined and aided Washington in all his efforts and set itself against the British.
+So many perilous, and most would say, miraculous incidences and endeavors occurred during the American Revolution that I am compelled to think some otherworldly will joined and aided Washington in all his efforts and set itself against the British.
 Like the story above or many others such as Colonel Knox and his expedition to move heavy artillery from Fort Ticonderoga in New York all the way to Boston (over 200 miles distance) in the dead of winter using oxen, sleds, and men.
 And then, setting the cannons up on the heights in a night, forcing the surprised British to vacate Boston!

-4. Wasn’t John page being essentially prophetic in his letter to Thomas Jefferson, dated July 20th of 1776?
+Wasn’t John page being essentially prophetic in his letter to Thomas Jefferson, dated July 20th of 1776?
 Page wrote, “We know the Race is not to the swift nor the Battle to the Strong.
 Do you not think an Angel rides in the Whirlwind and directs this Storm?”

-5. I love this, and I wish this (and histories like it), were taught in all our schools, as it reveals the Divine Hand, of mercy on us, and all who enjoyed America’s Liberties, while they lasted.
+I love this, and I wish this (and histories like it), were taught in all our schools, as it reveals the Divine Hand, of mercy on us, and all who enjoyed America’s Liberties, while they lasted.
 Patriotism requires an appreciation of our past, our foundations, in order to defend it.
 Academic elements, that brought us the 1619 Project, and CRT, have caused multitudes to despise rather than defend America, and our fought for, yet Divinely afforded blessings and rights.

 Thanks for this, and the above comments.

-1. Hello Dean, hope all is well with you.
+Hello Dean, hope all is well with you.
 I am an actor, writer, and substitute teacher working on a major project (my own concept) which addresses your concerns.

-6. Washington ordered every available boat to help ferry the troops to safety.
+Washington ordered every available boat to help ferry the troops to safety.
 Is there any record of those patriots who helped supply their boats?

-1. According to historian David McCullough, Colonel Hugh Hughes, a New York schoolteacher, was tasked with rounding up every available boat or sloop.
+According to historian David McCullough, Colonel Hugh Hughes, a New York schoolteacher, was tasked with rounding up every available boat or sloop.
 Hughes was ordered to confiscate any boat he could find.
 It’s likely that Patriots willingly gave over their boats, but British Loyalists had a strong presence in New York so direct confiscation would have been necessary in many cases.
 A record would be fascinating, but I don’t believe one exists because there was such a small amount of time to accomplish this task.

-7. We worry about the future of the United States here in 2023 but, cheer up it may get worse before it gets better.
+We worry about the future of the United States here in 2023 but, cheer up it may get worse before it gets better.
 These United States of America does have God’s eyes and protection on Her from her beginning.
 There are 3 books I would highly recommend: Michael Medved books, The American Miracle & God’s Hand on American.
 David Gelernter, Americanism [ the fourth great western religion.]
 American has had times of undulating periods in her history but this time is very different than in the pass.
 Our enemies are form within and it hard to distinguish who are the bad guys and the good guys.
 Let us pray God will give us discernment to know the difference.